Omar al-Bayoumi: Connection with hijackers Al-Hazmi and Al-Mihdhar

 In June 2024, a federal court unsealed video footage dated between June and July 1999 and recorded over several days by al-Bayoumi in Washington D.C., showing various landmarks, notably the U.S. Capitol.
 In the video al-Bayoumi, who was allegedly accompanied by two Saudi diplomats, can be heard mentioning some "plan" and promising to someone "I will report you in detail what is there".

-Arrest and release
+2001 arrest and release

-In July 2001, Omar al-Bayoumi moved to England to pursue a PhD at Aston University.
+On June 14, 2001, Al-Sudairy was recorded at an address in Falls Church, Virginia, the same area where Hazmi, Midhar, Aulaqi, and Hani Hanjour established residence later in the evolution of the 9/11 plot.
+In July 2001, al-Bayoumi moved to Birmingham, England to pursue a Saudi Government-funded PhD at Aston University.